TLDR: No time to read? Listen to this blog instead!

 Moving to a New City or State?
 Consider These Things First

 The last thing you need is to be afraid or caught off-guard by unexpected challenges.
-Before you load up a moving truck with everything you own, make sure you investigate the aspects that could majorly impact your life in a brand-new city.
+Before you load up a moving truck with everything you own, make sure you investigate everything that will impact your life and happiness in a brand-new city.

 If You’ve Never Lived There

 Desiring to relocate elsewhere and start over can seem thrilling.
 But if you’ve never lived there, haven’t even visited, or if you have no family/friends waiting, picturing your new life can conjure dreamy illusions not based in reality.

 To know the real deal, you’ll need to look into things like:

 - Influential cultures/subcultures, politics, or policies.
 It may not be obvious now, but the general pace, attitudes, and demographics of a new place will have a tremendous impact on your longterm happiness.
 Plenty of people who are used to a way of life may find it hard to adjust to something new.
 Whatever preconceived notion you had of the place you want to move to, your new discoveries about it may be super interesting or extremely off-putting.